joaodsmarques/Are-ECGs-enough-Deep-Learning-Classifiers/README.md

 # Are ECGs enough? 🫀
 This repository presents the original implementation of the paper [Are ECGs enough?
-Deep learning classification of cardiac anomalies using only electrocardiograms](https://doi.org/10.48550/arXiv.2503.08960) by João D.S.
+Deep learning classification of pulmonary embolism using electrocardiograms](https://doi.org/10.48550/arXiv.2503.08960) by João D.S.
 Marques and Arlindo Oliveira.

 ## Overview 📚
-When we face a new problem related to anomaly cardiac detection, there are multiple questions related to the choice of the best networks, the minimum size of a dataset, what results to expect from a setting, what is the best signal length and normalization...
-In this study, we try to address some of these questions, while demonstrating that transfer learning is very useful in small imbalanced dataset settings.
-We investigate the performance of multiple neural network architectures in order to assess the impact of various approaches.
-Moreover, we check whether these practices enhance model generalization when transfer learning is used by pre-training in PTB-XL and CPSC18 and demonstrating our results through a smaller, more challenging dataset for pulmonary embolism (PE) detection.
+Pulmonary embolism is a leading cause of out of hospital cardiac arrest that requires fast diagnosis.
+While computed tomography pulmonary angiography is the standard diagnostic tool, it is not always accessible.
+Electrocardiography is an essential tool for diagnosing multiple cardiac anomalies, as it is affordable, fast and available in many settings.
+However, the availability of public ECG datasets, specially for PE, is limited and, in practice, these datasets tend to be small, making it essential to optimize learning strategies.
+In this study, we investigate the performance of multiple neural networks in order to assess the impact of various approaches.
+Moreover, we check whether these practices enhance model generalization when transfer learning is used to translate information learned in larger ECG datasets, such as PTB-XL, CPSC18 and MedalCare-XL, to a smaller, more challenging dataset for PE.
 By leveraging transfer learning, we analyze the extent to which we can improve learning efficiency and predictive performance on limited data.

 ## Pipeline 🧪